Elkhorn Fern, Dwarf Elkhorn Fern, Climbing Bird’s Nest Fern, Terrestrial Elkhorn Fern, Fishtail Strap Fern, Fishtail Fern…

 To make this page less confusing, links to information regarding the species names are attached to the highlighted names of the websites.

-Polypodium punctatum Thumb. was named and described by Carl Peter Thunberg in Flora Japonica in 1874. iNaturalist says the name is an inactive taxon but Tropicos says the name is legitimate (the “!” = legitimate).
+Polypodium punctatum Thumb. was named and described by Carl Peter Thunberg in Flora Japonica in 1874.
+This name is now a synonym of Hypolepis punctata (Thumb.)
+Mett.

 Zones: USDA Zones 10b-11 (35 to 40° F)